the-neural-networker/hosp-qa/README.md

 # hosp-qa
 Hospital QA is hospital system QA chatbot built using open source LLMs and RAG.
+Neo4j database was used to store hospital system data.

 # To run: